Chapter 3 BWV 2 Ach Gott, vom Himmel sieh darein

 This chorale provides material for much, though not all of the remainder of the work.
 The opening chorus, as we shall see is a typically dense, motet-like movement from which the chorale tune is never fully absent.
 But the two arias show little evidence of thematic connections.
 In fact Schweitzer (p 376) suggests that the tenor aria may well have come from another work but there is no evidence of this.
 However, there is no doubt about the recitatives, particularly the first one.
 It begins with an overlapping imitation (one could hardly call it a canon) between the tenor and the continuo lines of the chorale’s first phrase, the fifth phrase appearing a little later.

 This, in retrospect, proves to be extremely significant.
-Bach makes much use of the recitative in this cycle, avoiding it only in one work, C4, which had been composed some years earlier, C 4.
+Bach makes much use of the recitative in this cycle, avoiding it only in one work, C 4, which had been composed some years earlier.
 Moreover, he discovers many ways of varying the basic format, combining it with arioso, ritornello and chorale insertions, and throughout these volumes such movements will be referred to as ′hybrid recitatives′.
-Sometimes this is principally done to avoid possible tedium in the setting many lines of text (occasionally over thirty of them!).
+Sometimes this is principally done to avoid possible tedium in the setting of many lines of text (occasionally over thirty of them!).
 But technical necessity is usually underpinned by an aesthetic rationale.

 The opening chorale fantasia is scored for chorus doubled by strings, two oboes and a quartet of trombones.
 There is no independent instrumental writing in the upper parts although the continuo bass line assumes a degree of autonomy.
 Doubling may well have been, in part, a practical matter.
 Bach’s choruses had to be mastered very quickly.
 Furthermore, the music was much more demanding than that which the choristers were used to before Bach took up his Leipzig post.
 Virtuoso melodic lines, complex rhythms, endless phrases (which might seem to have no resting places) and rich and obscure chromatic harmony were all part of the challenges to the young voices of the choir.
 How comforting it must have been to have stood near a trombone covering a difficult part which the young vocalist might have only received a couple of days before!